 Large Fire: Use foam, water spray or fog.
 Cool containing vessels with water jet in order to prevent pressure build-up, auto-ignition or explosion.

-Water fog (or if not available fine water spray) Recommended Protective Clothing: Be sure to use an approved certified respirator or equivalent.
-Section 6: Accidental Release Methods Procedures to be covered: Shut off all possible sources of ignition.
+Water fog (or if not available fine water spray)

+Recommended Protective Clothing: Be sure to use an approved certified respirator or equivalent.

+Section 6: Accidental Release Methods

+Procedures to be covered: Shut off all possible sources of ignition.
 Clear area of all unprotected personnel.
 Wear protective equipment to prevent skin and eye contamination, and inhalation of vapours.
 Contain.
 Do not allow chemical to enter confined spaces such as sewers due to explosion risk.

 Small spill or leak (230 litres or less): Dilute with water and mop up, or absorb with an inert dry material (soil, sand or other inert material).

 Major spills (> 230 litres): Clear area of personnel and move upwind.
-Alert fire brigade; explain

-location and nature of hazard.
+Alert fire brigade; explain location and nature of hazard.
 Ethyl Alcohol may be violently or explosively reactive.
 Wear breathing apparatus and protective clothing.
 Prevent from any means available, spillage from entering drains or water-courses.
 Consider evacuation.
 No smoking, naked lights or ignition sources.
 Increase ventilation.
 Stop leaks if safe to do so.
 Water vapour or fog may be used to disperse vapour.
 Contain spill with sand, earth or vermiculite.
 Use only spark free shovels and explosion proof equipment.
 Collect recoverable product into labelled containers for recycling.
 Absorb remaining product with sand, earth or vermiculite.
 Collect solid residues and seal in labelled drums for disposal.
+Wash area and prevent runoff into drains.
+If contamination of sewers or waterways and or surrounding environment has occurred, notify local emergency services, local authorities, and the Regional Council.

 Section 7: Handling and Storage

-Subsection 1: Handling:

-Handling Practices: Avoid breathing vapours or spray mists.
+Handling: Avoid breathing vapours or spray mists.
 Use only with adequate ventilation.
 Keep container closed.
 To avoid fire or explosion, dissipate static electricity during transfer by grounding and bonding containers and equipment before transferring material.
 Use explosion proof electrical (ventilating, lighting and material handling) equipment.
-Subsection 2: Storage:

-Store Site Requirements: Store in a segregated and approved area.
+Storage: Store in a segregated and approved area.
 Keep container in a cool, well-ventilated area away from sunlight.
 Store away from oxidising agents, such as alkali metals, acids, acid chlorides, ammonia, and potassium tert-butoxide.
 In case of flexible tubing usage, check with manufacturer to find product compatibility.
 Keep container tightly closed and sealed until ready for use.
 Check regularly for leaks.
 Avoid all possible sources of ignition (spark or flame).

 Packaging: Aluminium is not a suitable container for package.

-Section 8: Exposure Controls / Personal Protection Subsection 1: Workplace Exposure Guidelines.
-Workplace Exposure Standards: Threshold Limit Value - Time weighted Average (TLV - TWA) 1000ppm 1880mg/m3 (Ethanol), 200ppm, 262mg/m3 (Methanol) (As published by New Zealand Occupational Safety and Health Service - OSH) Odour Threshold 350ppm (Ethanol).
+Section 8: Exposure Controls / Personal Protection

+Workplace Exposure Standards: